SarojKumarDash07/IC-Characterization/README.md

 ### 3.1 Resistors

 - A **resistor** is a passive electrical component that resists the flow of electric current, producing a voltage drop across its terminals according to **Ohm's Law**:   `` V = I * R ``
+- The resistance R of a material depends on its physical properties and geometry, given by the formula: `` R = ρL / A ``
 - In the **Skywater SKY130 PDK**, multiple resistor types are available for analog and digital IC design, offering different resistance values, temperature characteristics, and area trade-offs.

 #### Types of Resistors available :